 Supports normal healthy bones, muscle function and nerve function and is important for normal energy release within the body.

 Omega 3 ALA (alpha linolenic acid) is an essential fatty acid which our body does not produce and therefore must be obtained through our food.
-ALA contributes to the maintenance of normal blood cholesterol levels, reduces inflammation and increases metabolism.
+Omega 3 ALA contributes to the maintenance of normal blood cholesterol levels.